 As a funny aside, when BB and I moved into our first house, there was a rather abundant thick stand of asparagus plants in the yard, which we promptly tore out.
 Along with fresh horseradish plants.
 Now I say ouch, then I said "lawn".
 Ah yes, the American dream, and how it changes over time.

 Mr. Baker, busy working at tearing out all those beautiful asparagus plants.

-Asparagus are so good for you too.
-Full of vitamins, such as vitamin K, C, A, E, B and minerals such as copper, selenium, phosphorus, potassium, iron, zinc, manganese, and choline.
-It’s a natural diuretic too, so it helps with bloat and swelling.
-And yes, it’s normal to “smell” asparagus in your urine.
+Asparagus is so good for you too.
+Full of vitamins, such as vitamin K, C, A, E, B, and minerals such as copper, selenium, phosphorus, potassium, iron, zinc, manganese, and choline.
+It's a natural diuretic too, so it helps with bloat and swelling.
+And yes, it's normal to "smell" asparagus in your urine.

-Asparagus are well known cooked, but this raw presentation is not only delicious, it’s refreshing.
+Asparagus is well known cooked, but this raw presentation is not only delicious, but it's also refreshing.